adi6raj/To-Do-List/README.md

 ![output](https://github.com/user-attachments/assets/e0e98216-234b-4b03-a4c8-2feda34efb3d)

-## How It Works
+## How It Works🪶
-Launching the App:📱
+Launching the App:

 Run the Python script in your environment to launch the application.
 A simple GUI window will appear with an input field, buttons, and a list area to manage your tasks.